Fokko/docker-python/README.md

-# docker-python
+# Docker Python

-Docker Python image with some additional packages
+Docker Python 2 image with some additional packages such as a Postgres client and npm.